Leon Legge: Gillingham

-On 1 January 2013, Legge joined Gillingham on a month long loan with a view to a permanent move.
+On 1 January 2013, Legge joined Gillingham on a month-long loan with a view to a permanent move.
 Manager Martin Allen said that Legge's signing was "pushing the boat out" and credited chairman Paul Scally for the capture.
 Legge said that Myles Weston helped to convince him to sign at Priestfield.
 Legge made his debut for the "Gills" in a 1–0 win over Southend United on New Year's Day.
 His permanent transfer was confirmed on 31 January, when he signed a two-and-a-half-year contract with the club.
 On 2 March, he scored Gillingham's goal to help secure a 1–1 draw at Aldershot Town; after the match, Allen praised Legge and Adam Barrett for their performances.
 He made a total of 22 appearances, scoring two goals, to help Gillingham to win promotion as champions of League Two.
 He then made 40 appearances during the 2013–14 season, as Gillingham secured their League One status with a 17th-place finish.
 On 2 November 2013, he was sent off for the first time in his Football League career after picking up two yellow cards in a 1–0 home win over Carlisle United.

-He found himself struggling for appearances under manager Peter Taylor early in the 2014–15 season, and was reported to have been made available to go out on loan.
+He found himself struggling for appearances under manager Peter Taylor early in the 2014–15 season.
+He was reported to have been made available to go out on loan.
 This was despite him scoring "two fine headers" in a 3–2 home win over Leyton Orient on 15 November and earning a place on the Football League team of the week.
 Speaking in April, Legge said that he was keen to extend his deal at the club.
-However he left Gillingham after new manager Justin Edinburgh opted not to offer him a new contract, who stated that "Allowing Leon Legge and Gavin Hoyte to go was probably the toughest decision I've made in my management career because they have played the majority of the games since I have taken over.
+However, he left Gillingham after new manager Justin Edinburgh opted not to offer him a new contract, who stated that "Allowing Leon Legge and Gavin Hoyte to go was probably the toughest decision I've made in my management career because they have played the majority of the games since I have taken over.
 I feel we need to go in a different direction".
 Despite this, Legge later credited Edinburgh with reigniting his passion for the game.